When the Medication You Turn To… Turns on You

 •You take pain relievers three to four days a week, and you average more than three tablets per day.
 (This depends on the kind of medication you’re taking, so you’ll need your doctor’s advice.)

 •Your pain runs the gamut from mild to moderate to horrible.
 Usually, the pain is a dull ache that you feel on both sides of your forehead and, sometimes, on the top or back of your head.

 Because treating rebound headaches is not always easy, prevention is always the safest approach.
 These are the three golden rules to prevent medication overuse headaches:

 Follow your doctor or pharmacist’s advice: just because OTC pain relievers don’t require a prescription, doesn’t mean they should be taken lightly.
-In addition to rebound headaches, long term NSAID use can cause stomach problems like gastritis.
-To avoid rebound headaches, don’t take medications for longer than advised by your physician, pharmacist or by the manufacturer.
+In addition to rebound headaches, long-term NSAID use can cause stomach problems like gastritis.
+To avoid rebound headaches, don’t take medications for longer than advised by your physician, pharmacist or manufacturer.

 Only use pain relievers when you need them: pain relievers are not meant to ‘prevent’ headaches or pain.
 Avoid rebound headaches and other related issues like drug dependency and withdrawal by only taking medications when you need them.

 Avoid caffeine when taking painkillers: rebound headaches are more likely to stem from medications that have caffeine – which many headaches and migraine relievers do because caffeine has a tendency to cause dehydration.
 Taking additional caffeine (like coffee) can further increase the likelihood of getting a rebound headache or a migraine.

 Alternative Options for Migraine & Headache Sufferers